VolmitSoftware/Abyssalith/README.md

 Since this is a self-hosted solution, you will need to provide your own Bot Token to get your bot up and running.

-If you don't know how to get your own bot token, you can follow [these instructions](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token) to create yourself one.
+If you don't know how to get your own bot token, you can follow [this Github's Tutorial](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token) to create yourself one.

 Once you have your bot token, you can run the program for the first time.
 Your `config/toolkit.json` file should look like this :